 Lab Analysis

-- Shauna's labs indicate she is dealing with a high level of systemic inflammation, seen through elevated HsCRP and gastrointestinal inflammation based on her elevated calprotectin and fecal secretory IgA.
+- Shauna's labs suggest she is experiencing a high level of systemic inflammation, seen through elevated HsCRP and gastrointestinal inflammation based on her elevated calprotectin and fecal secretory IgA.

-- She has multiple food intolerances that are commonly in her daily diet, directly fueling inflammation and ongoing symptoms.
+- She has multiple food intolerances that are commonly in her daily diet, which may contribute to inflammation and ongoing symptoms.
 Her nutrient levels indicate borderline low nutrient stores, which could be related to the high level of inflammation and poor digestive enzyme production, seen through the low pancreatin and elevated fecal fats.

 - Shauna was not dealing with any pathogenic bacterial overgrowth but had a vast overgrowth of commensal bacteria, which could likely contribute to her symptoms.
 Her iron level was within normal limits, but her ferritin level was borderline low, likely due to frequent blood loss in bowel movements.